juan-carlos-trimino/fin-finance/README.md

 #### Pprof Endpoints (Profiles)
 To view all available profiles, open your browser and type the following address into the browser's address bar: `http://{url}:{port}/debug/pprof/`.

+**CPU Profiling**<br>
+When it is activated, the application asks the OS to interrupt it every 10ms (default).
+When the application is interrupted, it suspends the current activity and transfers the execution to the profiler.
+The profiler collects execution statistics, and then it transfers execution back to the application.

+To active the CPU profiling, you access the `debug/pprof/profile` endpoint.
+Accessing this endpoint will execute CPU profiling for 30 seconds by default.
+For 30 seconds, the application is interrupted every 10ms.

 #### Analyzing the Results of pprof
 To analyze the results of `pprof`, you can use the command `go tool pprof`.
 You can run the command on interactive mode or via a web interface; furthermore, the command can read a profile from a file or directly from a server via `HTTP`.